 GrowthForce is another great resource for bookkeeping, accounting, and controller services:

 A couple of the firms we've mentioned also offer outsourced CFO services.
 Check them out here:

 Which qualifications should I look for?

 When it comes to full-service accountants, you may want one who is a certified public accountant (CPA).
 This is an industry-standard verification of a person's knowledge and expertise in the field of public accounting.
-Try to find a small business accountant in your area who has this designation and experience handling small businesses’ financial needs.
+Try to find small business accountants in your area who have this designation and experience handling small businesses’ financial needs.

 If you plan to work with a bookkeeper, look for one with the certified bookkeeper (CB) or certified public bookkeeper (CPB) designation.
 Both of these confirm a person's knowledge in bookkeeping (verified through testing and demonstrated experience).

 Like accountants, you should expect a fractional CFO to be a certified public accountant or hold a certified management accountant (CMA) designation.
 The CMA is a globally recognized credential that confirms a pro's expertise in planning and analysis, accounting technologies, performance management, and risk management.

 Before retaining an accountant’s services, speak with small business accountants from several firms to learn about their experience, capabilities, style of communication, and fee structure.
 Here are some questions you can ask to home in on the best candidates:

 How many small business customers do you support?